 Horses like to eat cantaloupe; it’s sweet and refreshing on a hot day.
 We throw out the cut-up pieces with the rinds.
 The horses eat the flesh and leave the thin rind.
 Canteloup is sweet and should be fed sparingly.

 It’s a sweet treat and a good source of nutrients, including beta carotene, potassium, vitamin C, folic acid, vitamin B, and antioxidants.
 These nutrients help your horse stay healthy.
-But don’t forget to wash always wash cantaloupe well before feeding your animals.
+But don’t forget to always wash cantaloupe well before feeding your animals.

 I’m more particular when cleaning canteloupe than smooth melons because of the chances that pesticides are in their rough exterior crevices.